DouglasHeriotDesign/PresenterMirror/README.md

 ## Backstory

 So, you’ve got to present something on your Mac.
-Say, a live coding demo, which we all fear.
+Say, a live coding demo or a Photoshop tutorial.

 What are your Mac’s display options?